patilankita79/ModernJavaScript/README.md

 ### Constructor and 'this' keyword
 - To create multiple instances of certain of of objects, you need a constrcutor
-- *this* keyword refers to current instance of object
+- *this* keyword refers to current instance of object (current object in context)
 - When *this* is in the global scope, it pretends to Window object

 ### Prototypes - ES5